mrhaowu/PasswordVaultUsersRolesLoginModule/README.md

             ...
 ```

-In the same configuration file, add a security-domain in the security subsystem, something like:
+In the same configuration file, add a &lt;security-domain&gt; in the security subsystem, something like:

 ```
                 <security-domain name="MySecurityDomain" cache-type="default">